jcftang/jcftang.github.com/source/_posts/2012-07-05-thoughts-on-using-the-likes-of-tahoe-lafs-and-git-annex-as-a-backend-storage-system-for-digital-preservation.markdown

 git-annex as a type of interface to other backend storage systems for fedora-commons, I wish I had more time to poke the akubra interface/package in fedora-commons.

+The above is just a rant and my brain spewing randome stuff out in the afternoon after thinking about the OR2012 developer challenge.